Ygo Gales Galama

 Ygo Gales Galama (c.
 1443 – 25 January 1492) was a 15th-century Frisian warlord and Galama-patriarch.

 Family and marriage

 He was the son of Gale Yges Galama and Trijn Douwesdr Harinxma.
 The marriage of Gale and Trijn was an attempt to create a provisional peace between the warring factions of the Vetkopers and Schieringers.
 Gale came from a Vetkoper line and Trijn from a line of Schieringers.
 Ygo Gales Galama was married to Goslinga.
 The marriage is mentioned in the "Stamboek van de Friese Adel", which traces the genealogy and history of the Frisian nobility.
 The couple possessed fortified homes at Koudum, Hemelum and Oudega.
 From this marriage they had four children: Trijn, Otto, Maaike and Juw.

 The forest viking

-Ygo was a rich, powerful and war-skilled Vetkoper with a notorious reputation.
-To his compatriots he was known as "the forest viking' but to his enemies het woudzwijn, the 'forest swine'.
+Ygo was a rich and powerful Vetkoper with a notorious reputation.
+To his compatriots he was known as "the forest viking" but to his enemies het woudzwijn, the "forest swine".